 Here are some more lovely holiday cottages in Hartington to check out…

 - The Old Wash House: Sleeps 4.
 A delightful single level cottage perfectly situated for those looking to explore the countryside on foot or by bicycle.
-One dog welcome.
+One dog is welcome.

 - Snake and Diamond Cottage: Sleeps 6.
 A charming holiday home perfect for families and small gatherings of friends looking to get together and explore the Peak District.

 - Lily's Cottage: Sleeps 4.
-A characterful cottage set in Hartington with a gorgeous garden to spend that much needed downtime in.
+A characterful cottage set in Hartington with a gorgeous garden to spend that much-needed downtime in.